 Thoughts from the Educarenow blog regarding the corporatist education reform movement - check it out.

 Student Evaluation: Good, Bad, Evil

-The latest CITL Films project finds RU professors reading coarse student evaluation comments while ruminating on learner perceptions and expectations.
+The latest CITL Films project finds Radford University professors reading coarse student evaluation comments while ruminating on learner perceptions and expectations.
 Visit CITL Films page for more info and to view.

 Blue Grass Music